 An interview may be one-to-one or with a panel of people, usually at an office of the organisation, but they may also be conducted by telephone or Skype.
 If you’ve been invited to an interview, you can safely assume that, on the basis of your application, the employer considers you to have the potential to do the advertised job and they are considering you as a prospective employee.

 The interview is your opportunity to convince the employer in person that you are the best candidate, so make the most of it by planning and preparing.
-Don’t assume that they will remember your application, CV or cover letter – they may be doing multiple interviews, so try and draw attention to the strong points of your application and CV - you don’t necessarily have to provide fresh examples.
+Don’t assume that they will remember your application, CV or covering letter – they may be doing multiple interviews, so try and draw attention to the strong points of your application and CV - you don’t necessarily have to provide fresh examples.

 Preparation is vital.
 It will give you confidence, control and the ability to deal effectively with any question, see below for our tips on how to prepare for your interview.